|Nutrition Facts (per serving)|

-In a small saucepan, combine the sugar and water on the stove over medium heat.
-Stir constantly until all of the sugar is dissolved as you bring it to a slow boil.
+In a small saucepan, combine the sugar and water over medium heat.
+Bring to a boil while stirring until all of the sugar has dissolved.

-Once you remove the pan from the stove, keep it covered and wait.
+Remove the pan from the heat, keep it covered, and wait.
 As it cools and rests, the lilacs will add their sweet flavor to the syrup.
-The time it takes to steep will depend on the variety of lilacs used and how intense you want the flavor.
-Remember that this is a delicate flower and it will take 3 to 8 hours to fully infuse.
+The time it takes to steep will depend on the variety of lilacs and how intense you want the flavor.
+Since it is a delicate flower, it will take 3 to 8 hours to fully infuse.

 After straining, pour the finished lilac syrup into a glass container with a tight-sealing lid.
 Store it in the refrigerator, where it should keep for a week or two.

 - Taste test your syrup regularly.
-You might find that your syrup develops a soft flavor after three hours and it will seem like it's almost done.
-But, if you let it sit for eight hours, it will be perfect.
-The syrup should have a floral intensity that will become balanced once it's added to drinks, neither overpowering or disappearing against the other ingredients.
+After three hours, it will develop a soft flavor; if you let it steep for eight hours, it will be perfect.
+The syrup should have a floral intensity that will become balanced once it's added to drinks, neither overpowering nor disappearing against the other ingredients.

-- Lilac flowers are tiny and even tinier particles will be created while making the lilac syrup.
-For this reason, it is essential to use a fine mesh strainer for your syrup.
-You may also need to strain it twice to remove every bit of lilac.
-While cheesecloth is often a good alternative, with syrups it will be a messy, sticky endeavor with syrup, so you may want to avoid using it.
+- Lilac flowers are tiny, and the heat creates even smaller particles.
+You may need to strain it twice to remove every bit of lilac.
+While cheesecloth is often a good alternative, it's a messy, sticky endeavor with syrup, so you may want to avoid using it.

 Using Lilac Syrup

 Lilac syrup works wonders in lightly flavored beverages and pairs particularly well with lemon and strawberry.
-The drinks can be as simple as adding 1 or 2 ounces to ginger ale or tonic water, or even sparkling wine.
-Better yet, mix it with Dry Sparkling's rhubarb or cucumber sodas or Q Drinks' orange or lemon sodas.
+The drinks can be as simple as adding 1 or 2 ounces to ginger ale or tonic water or even sparkling wine.

-A favorite recipe is a simple lilac lemonade.
-It's incredible and as easy as using this flavored syrup in a basic homemade lemonade recipe (1 part each syrup and lemon juice to 2 parts water).
-The lemonade can be used to make a lilac shandy with your favorite beer.
-The syrup can also be used to mix up a lilac lemon drop martini.
+A favorite recipe is a simple lilac lemonade: Use this flavored syrup in a basic homemade lemonade recipe (1 part each syrup and lemon juice to 2 parts water).
+Enjoy the lemonade as is, or use it to make a lilac shandy with your favorite beer.
+You can also use it to mix up a lilac lemon drop martini.

-If you want to take it a step further, use the syrup to make an amazing crème de lilac liqueur: Use vodka as the base and sweeten it with the syrup to suit your taste, similar to homemade amaretto.
+Take it a step further and use the syrup to make a fantastic crème de lilac liqueur: Use vodka as the base and sweeten it with the syrup to suit your taste, similar to homemade amaretto.
 A lilac cordial can be made in the same manner as lime cordial, by adding citric and tartaric acids as well as a little more water to the syrup.